 When you provide quality-grade products & services along with world-class customer service support to your loyal customers, they'll likely share their positive experiences with others.

-These happy and satisfied customers can work as brand ambassadors for your business and reinforce your USP (Unique Selling Proposition) to other new customers.
+These happy and satisfied customers can work as brand ambassadors for your business, might be showing your business card to others, and reinforce your USP (Unique Selling Proposition) to other new customers.

 3. Customer Loyalty offers Constructive Feedback